ESR-LSRI/2023_ZaraZ/dailyLogbook.md

 [earlier]: # (Ok, well I have filled my quota for being right this month.
 Now on to you to be right!!!)
 [java]: # (wow. thank you.)
+[ridge]: # (can you use relative path names for images? this way I can see the plots on my end.)
 ___________________________________________________________________________________________________________

 ## 14 July: Concatenating data, identifying relevant sensors for snow extent